rmedinahu/rmedinahu.github.io/cs436/course-info/2016-fall-4_536-schedule.md

 ###### This is your midterm exam. **Submit to D2L dropbox by next Wednesday, October 12 before 5pm.**

 You are going to *prototype* a UI to assist CS faculty with developing a schedule for the upcoming semester.
 This UI should allow the user to make selections regarding what class is taught and by who.
-The result of the selections should produce a dialog box containing a list each course selected and who is going to teach it.
+The result of the selections should produce a dialog box containing a list of each course selected and who is going to teach it.
 Your prototype should handle a schedule with a minimum of 6 courses taught by a minimum of 2 professors.
 In addition to your prototype you will need to provide a rationale for your design.
 This will be a separate html page containing your explanation of the design (why you used certain components, etc.).
 Link the rationale page from your prototype.

 Here's a course listing: [sample-courses.txt]({{ site.baseurl }}assets/cs436/sample-courses.txt)